aarnoux/SamReader/README.txt

 	-> calculation of the number of each substitution possibilities (i.e. A->T, A->C, A->G, etc)
 	-> list of all the substitution found in the query sequence relative to the reference, with the quality of base calling, and whether or not the mutation is synonymous for each possible open reading frames (ORF)
-- Output in the terminal (-s), in a file (-o) or both (-s -o).
-A CSV file containing the list described above is created independently of the option choosen.
+- Output  in a file (-o) and a CSV file containing the list described above is created independently of the option choosen.

 ATTENTION: The three ORF are arbitrarily defined for each mutations, as such you CAN NOT compare the results between different lines from the .csv file.